Greenconsult/Jaybot-Chiir-Paper/README.md

 Lastly, Figure 6.1 summarises the essence of the survey, it shows user’s willingness to embrace a chatbot technology solution to support the university live chat platform.

-Spreadsheet data for the [livechat survey](https://docs.google.com/spreadsheets/d/1Lm-4eKELRHj89u9q6VlenlHCbEUtOVjM/edit?usp=sharing&ouid=111156514980420706408&rtpof=true&sd=true)
+Spreadsheet data for the livechat survey can be found [here](https://docs.google.com/spreadsheets/d/1Lm-4eKELRHj89u9q6VlenlHCbEUtOVjM/edit?usp=sharing&ouid=111156514980420706408&rtpof=true&sd=true)